 CAMPUS passwords will be kept private i.e., not shared, coded into programs, or written down.

 CAMPUS passwords for faculty and staff will be changed every 180 days.
 Student passwords will be changed every 5 years.
-Systems will enforce password change with an automatic expiration and prevent repeated or reused passwords.
+Systems will enforce password changes with an automatic expiration and prevent repeated or reused passwords.
 Faculty and Staff opting in to two-factor authentication are not required to change W# account passwords unless a compromise of the password is suspected.

 CAMPUS user accounts will be locked after 9 failed logon attempts.
-All failed login attempts will be recorded.
+All failed logon attempts will be recorded.

 Successful systems logons should display the data and time of the last logon and logoff.